bioboot/bimm143_W25/setup.md

 We will use [Zoom](https://ucsd.zoom.us) on a weekly basis for office hours and other meetings.
 Please make sure you have Zoom installed and running to allow you to join these meetings.

 ### The data analysis environment **R** and **RStudio**
 R Binaries for Windows, MacOSX and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
 If possible download the latest binary version of R for your operating system.
-As of course launch (Sept 21) the latest release (2021-08-10, "Kick Things") is R 4.1.1.
+As of course launch (Sept 21) the latest release (2023-03-22, "Shortstop Beagle") is R 4.2.3.

-After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 1.1.456 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** desktop version.
+After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (Version 2023.03.0+386 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** desktop version.

+### RTools for windows
+PC users will benefit from installing [RTool](https://cran.r-project.org/bin/windows/Rtools/).
+This is needed for building R packages with C/C++/Fortran code from source - something we will describe later in the course.
+Look for the **Rtools42 installer** link. **N.B.
+Rtools is only needed for Windows users**.

+### Xcode Command Line Tools (Mac only)
+Mac users will benefit from installing *Xcode Command Line Tools*.
+If you try to run any recognized command line tool in the Terminal application, macOS will prompt you to install these tools.
+For example. if you try to run `git --version` at the Terminal and don't have this software then you will be prompted to install.
+You can also install directly from the command line.
+Open your **Terminal** (found in `/Applications/Utilities`) and type the command `xcode-select --install` this will open a dialog for installation of the command line tools.
+Note that the time estimate for installation is usually ridiculously off so don't panic.
+Also please don't worry if you don't know what this means yet as I will explain when we get to this point in the course.

 ### The Bash Shell